rafael-fuente/diffractsim/README.md

 ```
 Cupy and CUDA aren't required to install and use this package, but they can offer a significant speed boost.

 The first GPU accelerated run can be slow because Python is caching the required functions.
-The next times it should be about 10x faster than a CPU backend.
-The speed boost raises when the grid gets larger.
+The next time it can be about 10x and 100x faster than a CPU backend depending on your GPU.
+The speed boost raises as the grid gets larger.